sebslon/Other/06-docker-k8s/readme.md

 ## Kubernetes basics

+Object Types:

-- Pods - Runs one or more closely related containers
+- Pods - Runs one or more closely related containers (dev, rarely prod)
 - Service - Sets up networking in K8s cluster (k8s is strict about networking), subtypes includes:
   - ClusterIP
   - NodePort - exposes the container to the outside world (only good for dev purposes)
   - LoadBalancer
   - Ingress
+- Deployment - Maintains a set of identical pods, ensuring that they have the correct config and that the right number exists (dev/prod) - possible to change the overall configuration (if will differ too much - will scrap existing pods and create new ones)

 ```
 Example: